secretstartups/handbook/open-source/index.html.md

 1. Fork the repository you want to contribute to into your account
 2. Follow the usual [pull request flow](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

-In the future me might have a single organization for forks.
+In the future, we might have a single organization for forks.
 That will allow us to track various metrics about contributions made by GitLab employees.

 ## Using open source libraries